 The last day of class will be Friday, June 12 in Seoul, and students must check out of the apartment by Saturday, June 13.
 Students are responsible for their own travel arrangements home from Seoul, and for any lodging arrangements starting the night of June 13.

-A U.S. Department of State "Consular Information Sheet:" on South Korea is available on the Department of State's Website, see travel.state.gov/travel/.
-This is a U.S. government summary overview of information concerning South Korea for U.S. travelers.
+U.S. Department of State consular information sheets for China and South Korea are available on the Department of State's Website (www.travel.state.gov).
 Please check it periodically for updates.
-In the unlikely event that South Korea is declared an "area of instability" by the U.S. government before or during the trip, or if the U.S. issues a "travel warning," students will be permitted to withdraw from the program and will receive a full refund of moneys paid to MC Law.
+In the unlikely event that China or South Korea is declared an "area of instability" by the U.S. government before or during the trip, or if the U.S. issues a "travel warning," students will be permitted to withdraw from the program and will receive a full refund of moneys paid to MC Law.

 The U.S. Department of the State recommends (but does not require) U.S. citizens to register trips with them.
 MC Law will register all participants with the State Department prior to the program.

 One additional consideration for students is trip health insurance.
-This has never been an issue in the past, but students should certainly consider this option.
-In the past, students and professors have used Travel Guard/Chartis insurance (800-826-4919).
-The cost, depending on the package is between $100 - $200.
+In the past, students and professors have used Travel Guard/Chartis Insurance (800-826-4919).
+The cost, depending on the package is between $100 - $200